Ephesians 4

 1I therefore, the prisoner of the Lord, beseech you that ye walk worthy of the vocation wherewith ye are called,

 Paul appeals from his position as "the prisoner of the Lord" - imprisoned for preaching the gospel.
-His appeal is not a soft suggestion.
-It is an urgent beseeching.
+His appeal is urgent, a beseeching.
 And the bar is high: "walk worthy of the vocation wherewith ye are called."
-The vocation is not a job you apply for.
-It is the calling God has placed on your life as a believer.
+The vocation is the calling God has placed on your life as a believer.
 How does one live in a way "worthy" of such a calling?

 2With all lowliness and meekness, with longsuffering, forbearing one another in love;

-Walking worthy means walking with "lowliness and meekness" - not self-deprecation, but honest assessment of your own standing before God.
+Walking worthy means walking with "lowliness and meekness" - an honest assessment of your own standing before God.
 Meekness is strength under control.
 Add "longsuffering" - the patience to bear with others across time - and "forbearing one another in love," and the picture emerges: a believer who knows their own dependence on grace and extends that same grace to others.

 3Endeavouring to keep the unity of the Spirit in the bond of peace.

 "Endeavouring to keep the unity of the Spirit in the bond of peace."
 This is the hinge.
-Paul is not asking believers to create unity.
 Unity is already created - by the Spirit, through the cross.
 The question is whether believers will keep it, guard it, maintain it.
 And how?
 "In the bond of peace."
-Peace is not the absence of tension.
-It is the binding force that holds a diverse body together.
+Peace is the binding force that holds a diverse body together.

 Ephesians 4:4-6One Body, One Spirit, One Lord, One Faith, One Baptism, One God

 Paul opens with the foundational metaphor: "one body, and one Spirit."
-The church is not a collection of disconnected individuals who happen to meet in a building.
-It is one organism - the body of Christ - indwelt by one Spirit.
-You are not an isolated Christian.
-You are a member of a body.
+The church is one organism - the body of Christ - indwelt by one Spirit.
+You are a member of that body, connected to every other member.
 What affects one member affects the whole.

 5One Lord, one faith, one baptism,

 Three more: One Lord (Christ, the head), one faith (the shared belief system), one baptism (the visible expression of covenant commitment).
-These are not options or preferences.
-They are the defining marks of the body.
+These are the defining marks of the body.

 And crowning it all: "One God and Father of all, who is above all, and through all you, and in you all."
 God is transcendent - above all.
 God is immanent - through all creation and through all believers.
 God is indwelling - in you all.
 The sevenfold unity rests on the triune reality: one Spirit, one Lord (Christ), one God and Father.